BestTimesToVisit.com Logo

 culture

 Dress modestly out of respect for local customs, especially when visiting religious sites like the Grand Mosque.
-Think long sleeves, loose-fitting clothing, and covering your shoulders and knees.
-While Kuwait is generally more liberal than some Gulf neighbors, showing too much skin can be seen as disrespectful.
+Think long sleeves, loose-fitting trousers or skirts that cover your knees.
+While Kuwait is generally more liberal than some neighbors, showing too much skin can attract unwanted attention and is considered disrespectful.

 money

-While credit cards are widely accepted in malls and larger establishments, always have some Kuwaiti Dinar (KWD) cash on hand for smaller shops, taxis, and street food vendors.
-ATMs are plentiful, but it's good to have a mix for flexibility, especially if you plan on exploring local souks.
+While credit cards are widely accepted in malls and larger establishments, always carry some Kuwaiti Dinar (KWD) in cash for smaller shops, taxis, and street food vendors.
+Exchange rates are generally favorable, and having cash avoids any potential issues with card machines being down or not accepting foreign cards.

 transport

-Taxis are your best bet for getting around, but agree on the fare *before* you start your journey or insist they use the meter.
-Apps like Careem and Uber are also very popular and reliable, often offering fixed prices which can be helpful for budgeting your trips.
+Taxis are plentiful and affordable, but agree on the fare *before* you start your journey or insist on using the meter.
+Apps like Careem (similar to Uber) are very popular and offer fixed prices, which can be less stressful than negotiating with individual drivers.
+For longer distances or day trips, consider hiring a car with a driver for a set fee.

 food

-Don't leave Kuwait without trying Machboos, the national dish of spiced rice with chicken or lamb – it's a flavor explosion!
-For an authentic experience, head to a local eatery in areas like Sharq or Fahaheel, and don't be afraid to ask for recommendations from the staff.
+Don't leave Kuwait without trying Machboos, the national dish of spiced rice with chicken or lamb – it's incredibly flavorful!
+For an authentic experience, head to a local eatery in areas like Fahaheel or Salmiya, rather than sticking to international chains.
+Look for places packed with locals; that's usually a good sign.

 safety

-Kuwait is generally a very safe country with low crime rates.
-However, like anywhere, it's wise to be aware of your surroundings, especially in crowded souks.
-Keep your valuables secure and avoid walking alone in poorly lit areas late at night.
+Kuwait is a very safe country with low crime rates, but it's always wise to be aware of your surroundings, especially in crowded souks.
+Be mindful of your belongings and avoid walking alone late at night in less populated areas.
+Public displays of affection are frowned upon, so keep them discreet.

 packing